Meningococcal B Vaccine

 Like most vaccines, the Meningococcal B vaccine may cause mild side effects.

-Common side effects include pain, redness, and swelling at the injection site, as well as mild fever, usually transient and mild.
+Common side effects include pain, redness, and swelling at the injection site, and usually are mild and transient.

 Possible Side Effects: